-insurance premium definition is the pre-determined amount of money you regularly pay to an insurance company to secure and maintain your coverage.
-It is the financial commitment you make in exchange for the insurer’s promise to provide financial protection against specified potential losses or damages.
+In the simplest terms, an insurance premium is the pre-determined amount of money you regularly pay to an insurance company to secure and maintain your coverage.
+You can choose to pay it monthly, quarterly, or annually in installments in exchange for the insurance company’s promise to indemnify you against specific losses.

 Insurance companies carefully evaluate the insurance premium calculation based on various risk factors.
 These factors help insurers assess the likelihood of you filing a claim and the potential cost of that claim.
 Understanding these can help you see why your premium is what it is.